What is Land Quality?

-We maintain a Public Register of all legal action taken in relation to contaminated land and is available free of charge in both electronic and paper format.
+Public Register of all legal action taken in relation to contaminated land and is available free of charge in both electronic and paper format.
 The Register is available to see during office hours, but it is recommended that a prior appointment is made by contacting us.

 Houses on former Industrial Land

 Over the decades housing has been developed on former industrial land, but it has only been in the last 20-30 years when such land has been properly cleared of contamination in any systematic way prior to development.

 It is not possible to tell from visual inspection alone if a house has been built on a potentially contaminated site and so we would always recommend contacting us if you have any concerns, and arranging for an environmental survey if necessary.
 Our

 guide for people who are looking to buy or sell a house gives further information.